somnat/Hindi-word-prosody/README.md

 # Hindi-Word-Prosody-Hindi-G2P
-#### Pronunciation lexicon or dictionary is one of the essential resources for building an Speech-to-Text(STT)  or Text-to-Speech (TTS).
+- - Pronunciation lexicon or dictionary is one of the essential resource for building a Speech-to-Text(STT)  or Text-to-Speech (TTS).
-#### This library is intended for generating the phonemic sequence for a given Hindi graphemic input along with its word-level prosodic structure.
+- - This library is intended for generating the phonemic sequence for a given Hindi graphemic input along with its word-level prosodic structure.
+- - The prosodic structure includes the syllable boundaries as well as the syllable weight.
+- - The Heavy and Super heavy syllables are generally the stressed syllables.
+However, in some cases heavy syllables are not stressed.
+The above library includes all the rules to correctly capture the prosodic structure.
+- - Hindi is a morphologically rich language.
+Therefore, all derived words and compound words delete schwa at morphological boundaries.
+Most of the work on the Hindi G2P either needs the morphological information.
+However, the current library is autonomus to those boundaries and generates correct form in most of the cases.

 For example: कमला becomes 'kam.la: where "." is the syllable boundary and ' specifies the stressed syllable.